 - Scale Length 25.5″

 - 20 medium frets

-- A tuner is built-in the electronic control panel.
+- A tuner is built into the electronic control panel.
 Furthermore, the sound mutes when input is being used.

 Epiphone Masterbilts beginnings.

 The Epiphone Masterbilt series began with the De Luxe, debuting in 1931.
-As a matter of fact, the name Masterbilt was a take on Gibsons Mastertone and Master Models.
-Another key point, Epiphone was a significant competitor back in the early 20th century.
-As has been noted already, today’s Epiphone Masterbilts series reflects the instruments built in the 1930s.
-However, today’s Masterbilts use the traditional construction techniques and instrument finishes of the time.
+As a matter of fact, the name Masterbilt was a take on Gibson’s Mastertone and Master Models.
+Another key point is that Epiphone was a significant competitor in the early 20th century.
+As noted, today’s Epiphone Masterbilts series reflects the instruments built in the 1930s.
+However, today’s Masterbilts use the time’s traditional construction techniques and instrument finishes.

 Unplugged, the all-solid Mahogany back and sides combined with the Solid Sitka Spruce top produce shimmering highs and sweet trebles.
 Furthermore, it has beautiful rich deep lows and a well-balanced midrange.
 Plugged in, the Shadow’s NanoFlex NanoMag and under-saddle pickups allow for plenty of versatility.

 In addition, the control panel allows any potential feedback to be nulled with the press of the phase switch.
 Furthermore, the control panel has controls for stereo blend for two pickups and tone controls.
 However, there are no individual controls for the treble, bass, and mids.
 Also, the two-pickup system offers plenty of versatility for playing in any acoustic environment or amplification system.